Area of Interest

 - ETR 114: DC AC Fundamentals II - 4 credits

-- ETR 107: Programming Applications for ELE/ETR Calculations - 3 credits
+- ETR 107: Programming Applications for ELE/ETR Calculations or ITP 150: Python Programming - 3 credits

 - ETR 203: Electronic Devices I - 4 credits

 - ETR 243: Digital, Analog, and Data Communication Systems I - 4 credits

 There are no additional admission requirements for this program.

 Students in this certificate pathway generally begin with the Manufacturing Technician CSC or complete certain prerequisite courses to better prepare for academic success.
 At a minimum students should take ETR113 - DCAC Fundamentals I.